LightmakerCanada/dynamo-backup-to-s3/README.md

 ### error

-Raised when there is an error backing up a table
+Raised when there is an error backing up a table.

 __Example__
 ```